RIFFMP3

 - Back to Top -

-Riffmp3 is a shareware.
-You may use it without cost for an evaluation period of up to 30 days.
-After that time, you are requested to pay a nominal fee for the continued use of the program.
+Riffmp3 is pay-it-forward-ware.
+You may use it without obligation for an evaluation period of up to 10 days.
+After that time, you are requested to offer up something to someone else.

-The file, riffmp3.txt, included with the distribution, contains additional licensing information and acknowledgements.
+The file, riffmp3.txt, included with the distribution, may or may not contain additional licensing information and acknowledgements.

 - Back to Top -